aggrawal-ankur/gitbook/content/docs/processes/processes.md

 PID     PPID    CMD
 41027   40797   /usr/bin/zsh -i
-59461   41027   ./main_elf
+59461   41027   ./binary
 59559   41027   ps -T -o pid,ppid,cmd
 ```

 - `-o` helps in custom formatting.

-Notice the PID of zsh process is the PPID of the main_elf process.
-This proves the parent-child relationship between `zsh` and `main_elf`.
+Notice the PID of zsh process is the PPID of the binary process.
+This proves the parent-child relationship between `zsh` and `binary`.

 This also proves that `fork()` was called on the zsh process.